Anthurium brownii makes a perfect air-purifying plant, thanks to its large heart-shaped leaves that effectively trap air impurities.

 Aim the fixtures towards the plant.
 Otherwise, keep the fluorescent closer than the incandescent to prevent heat damage.

-Anthurium brownii requires anything between 60-70% relative humidity levels at all times.
-Anything under 50% can leave the plant dry and encourage transpiration, while 80% or above may invite moisture stress.
+And humidity under 50% can encourage transpiration, while 80% or above may invite moisture stress.

 Brown leaf tips, curling or wilting, crispy leaves, and dried soil are common indicators of wrong humidity levels.

 However, Anthurium brownii’s large fleshy roots will quickly rot in the water-logged soil, which would become prominent with limping or wilting and yellowing of leaves.